SeanPesce/Cpp-Utilities/Assembly Injection (Intel x86)/test/Readme.md

 # Compiling on Linux:
 To compile this program on Linux, navigate to this directory and use the Makefile commands.
 On 32-bit systems, use the command 'all' (or 'run' to automatically launch the program after compilation).
 On 64-bit systems, use the commands 'all64' or 'run64' (NOTE: compilation from a 64-bit system will require the packages gcc-multilib and g++-multilib).
+The compiled executable will be in the /test/bin/ folder.

 # Compiling on Windows: